nelix/babel-plugin-react-error-catcher/README.md

 # babel-plugin-react-error-catcher
 Automatically adds a decorator as a higher-order component to React components.
-If there's an error, it will catch it and internally revert the broken component(s) back to the last working version while displaying the error within an overlay.
+If there's an error, it will catch it and display it within an overlay.
+And if the error originated from a hot reload, it will revert the broken component(s) back to the last working code beneath the overlay.
 (Although currently it just displays the error. ;)

 ## Installation
 ```